What is Trauma Bonding?

 Portrait Placeholder No Profile Image By Anthony Nave

+What does “trauma bond” mean?
 Trauma bonding is a term used to describe a type of insecure attachment that is formed between individuals who are engaged in a traumatic or abusive relationship.
 The bond is created due to a cycle of abuse and positive reinforcement.
-After each abusive experience, the abuser asserts their love and regret and falsely tries to make the relationship feel safe and needed for the abused person.
+Trauma bonding and Stockholm syndrome are often compared to one another.

 A trauma bond can form over days, weeks, or months.
 Trauma bonding is one of the reasons leaving an abusive relationship can feel so overwhelming and conflicting since there are both positive and negative feelings associated with the abuser.
 Breaking a trauma bond can be challenging, but recovery is possible.
+Read on to learn how to know if you’re trauma bonded, trauma bonding examples, and how to seek gaslighting and narcissistic abuse recovery.

 Why Does Trauma Bonding Occur?

 Psychoanalyst John Bowlby has done a vast amount of research on healthy and insecure attachments.
 A healthy attachment is formed when, “more often than not,” our needs and sense of safety are met in the relationship.
-Different types of insecure attachments can begin to form if our needs or sense of safety is not met the majority of the time.
-There is a greater risk for trauma bonds to develop in individuals who grew up with unhealthy attachment styles in their childhood, such as if their parent or caregiver showed them inconsistent or disrupted displays of love and affection.
+Different types of insecure attachments can begin to form if our needs or sense of safety is not always met, such as growing up in a toxic household

 During an abusive relationship, our mind and body work consistently to adapt and survive.
 Our fight, flight, and freeze responses kick into high gear, leading us to be hypervigilant and attentive to what the abuser is doing.
 This could look like trying to understand or rationalize the abuser’s behaviors to be able to predict and survive the next experience.